DuPont—Lakeland Line: Height of operation

 The DuPont—Lakeland Line would become a busy route for the Atlantic Coast Line in the 1920s.
 During the decade, both High Springs Yard and Lakeland Yard were expanded.
-The line was also double tracked between Dunnellon and Vitis Junction in 1928.
-This was due to increased traffic between the newly-built Perry Cutoff (which connected to the line just north of Dunnellon) and the Vitis—Tampa Line (which connected to the line at Vitis Junction and provided a direct route to Tampa).
+The Atlantic Coast Line also extended its branch from Tampa to Thonotosassa (originally built by the Tampa and Thonotosassa Railroad) northeast to connect with the DuPont—Lakeland Line near Richland providing a more direct route to Tampa.
+The junction created from this extension was named Vitis Junction.
+The DuPont—Lakeland Line was also double tracked between Vitis Junction and Dunnellon, where it connected to the Atlantic Coast Line's newly-built Perry Cutoff.
+Construction of the Perry Cutoff, the Vitis—Tampa Line, and the double track were complete by 1928.
 Three round trip passenger trains ran this section of the line for much of its history.
 The Southland ran the line daily from the Perry Cutoff to Tampa via Vitis Junction with stops at Dunnellon, Inverness, Trilby and Dade City.
 The Atlantic Coast Line's West Coast Champion and an additional local passenger train also ran the line daily between Croom and Trilby (where they continued southwest to St. Petersburg).
+Additionally, local mixed trains (consisting of both passengers and freight) ran the full line from DuPont to Lakeland until they were discontinued in the 1940s.
 The Southland was discontinued in 1957.

 In 1941, the Homosassa Branch was abandoned between Homosassa and Cutlers.
 More of the branch was abandoned between Cutlers and Crystal River in the 1960s.
 The Ocala and Lake City Branches were also abandoned in the 1960s.

 By the 1950s, a considerable amount of freight traffic was also running the line.
 The line was the Atlantic Coast Line's primary route for freight trains running between Waycross, Georgia and Tampa, Florida.
 At least two through freight trains ran the line round-trip daily from DuPont to Vitis Junction on their route from Waycross to Tampa with a stop at High Springs Yard.
 One additional through freight train also ran round-trip daily from High Springs to Tampa via Vitis Junction and another through freight train ran from High Springs to Lakeland round-trip daily.
 Separate local freight trains also ran from DuPont to High Springs and from High Springs to Lakeland three days a week.
 Local freight trains also ran on the Lake City and Crystal River branches several times a week.